 Every time a corporation moves or changes its registered office or agent it must file a Notice of Change of Registered Office/Registered Agent with the Secretary of State.
 The Notice of Change of Registered Office/Registered Agent must state the name of the corporation; the new address of the registered office, if the registered office is being moved; the name of the new registered agent, if a new agent is being appointed; and that the change of office or agent was approved by the board of directors.
-Notice of Change of Registered Office/Registered Agent Minnesota Business Corporation Forms.
+Notice of Change of Registered Office/Registered Agent forms are available from the Secretary of State at Minnesota Business Corporation Forms.
 Also available by mail from that office.